vlmoon99/near-sdk-go/doc/Status_Message_Tutorial.md

 	env.LogString("Status : " + status + " on account id : " + accountId)
 	env.ContractValueReturn([]byte(status))
 }
 ```

-For now we have some unit test and mocks for system and env methods in SDK which u can find in
+For now, we have some unit tests and mocks for system and env methods in SDK, which you can find in:

-near-sdk-go/system/system_mock.go,
-near-sdk-go/system/system_mock_test.go,
-near-sdk-go/env/env_test.go.
+- `near-sdk-go/system/system_mock.go`
+- `near-sdk-go/system/system_mock_test.go`
+- `near-sdk-go/env/env_test.go`

-And sometimes you also can use them , but for some functionality it will be better to create your own mocks of system methods as in near-sdk-go/system/system_mock.go
-and init this system into enviroment like here
+And sometimes you can use them, but for some functionality, it will be better to create your own mocks of system methods as in `near-sdk-go/system/system_mock.go` and initialize this system into the environment like here:

 ```go
 func init() {